 Where any of these criteria are compromised by site-specific limitations, the report should include the rationale behind the selection of the mooring site and an assessment of the degree to which the data represent current around the pen groups.

-Cage Pen corner positions and the current meter deployment positions should be measured with an electronic satellite navigation technique accurate to <25m.
+Pen corner positions and the current meter deployment positions should be measured with an electronic satellite navigation technique accurate to <25m.

-Depth measurements at the cage corner positions should be collected, to an accuracy of ±0.5m.
+Depth measurements at the pen corner positions should be collected, to an accuracy of ±0.5m.
 In areas poorly represented in Admiralty (UKHO) bathymetric charts, a minimum of four additional depth measurements should also be obtained.
 Where calibrated NewDepomod or high resolution marine modelling is likely to be undertaken, the collection of multibeam data is highly recommended.

 Deployment Lengths